Commitment + Clinical Leadership = Better Outcomes

 Psoriasis is an auto-immune condition where the immune system causes inflammation throughout the body.2 Because psoriasis causes the immune system to become more active than normal, there is a rapid growth of skin cells which causes patches and scales to form on the body.

-In individuals with psoriasis, the white blood cells mistakenly attack skin cells.1 Normally, white blood cells only attack and destroy bacteria that enters the body in order to fight infection.
+In individuals with psoriasis, the white blood cells mistakenly attack skin cells.1 Normally, white blood cells only attack and destroy bacteria that enter the body in order to fight infection.

 Psoriasis typically occurs in cycles with flare ups lasting a few weeks, and then symptoms diminish until the next flare up.